TryingToPhxIt/Scylla-Xandra-Guide/README.md

-This app demonstrates how to manage ScyllaDB via Xandra and includes migration scripts, mix tasks, and basic CRUD examples Some info on Scylla set up is given, but the main focus is Xandra implementation.
+This app demonstrates how to manage ScyllaDB using Xandra, with examples for migrations, mix tasks, and basic CRUD operations.

-The guides are stored in:
+Setup instructions and guides are in the README directory:

 README/1_set_up.txt
 README/2_config.txt